Like any endeavor worth pursuing in life, it takes careful preparation to become an optometrist.

 All applicants selected for admission must sign a standard resident contract.

 The residency program is 12.5 months in length from July 1 to July 15 of the following year.
-The stipend is $39,584.00 which will be paid on a bi-monthly basis.
+The stipend is $42,000 which will be paid on a bi-monthly basis.
 Compensation is not contingent upon productivity of the resident.
-The resident will also have the opportunity to purchase health insurance at a nominal cost.
+The resident may also purchase health insurance at the student rate.
 Professional liability insurance and a $750 travel stipend are provided by the College.
 Also included in the benefit package are clinic coats, 10 days academic leave, 10 personal days and 18 days vacation leave, as outlined in the paragraph below.
 Please note that the $400 Professional Privilege Tax, due May of each year, is not covered by the College.

 The OEP Clinical Curriculum is a series of post-graduate courses designed for both optometrists and vision therapists who work with them.
 The courses are offered at multiple sites in the United States and Europe.
 Our approach is based on sound clinical practice and the theoretical background needed to understand the behavioral philosophy of optometry.
 The curriculum is designed so that the most advanced practitioner as well as the beginner will develop the necessary tools and skills to practice with confidence, understanding and true insight.
 Residents will have the opportunity to take at least one Clinical Curriculum course during their tenure at no cost and can take other courses elsewhere in the country at a significantly reduced fee.